ethanmarshallanalytics/STAT-172-Final-Project/README.md

 6) Build Bernoulli Distribution Model
 7) Build Visualizations to Analyze Results

+To examine the code and work please see the file named: Boston Bruins Player Analysis.Rmd or click the link to the RMarkdown.

 Random Forest Outcome:
 We built two Random Forest models.
 Our first model was untuned and our second model was tuned.
 After analyzing 22,950 Boston Bruins players games attached below are some stats.